Specialized Adapted Equipment

-Newer model standing frame that allows students in wheelchair to receive benefits of upright posture including increased bone mineral density, maintains optimal range of motion in all major joints of the lower extremity, increased extension of the spine, and promotes optimal hemodynamics with change of position.
+This assisted s tanding frame allows students in wheelchair to receive benefits of upright posture including increased bone mineral density, maintains optimal range of motion in all major joints of the lower extremity, increased extension of the spine, and promotes optimal hemodynamics with change of position.

 Easy Stand Glider

-Standing frame that allows students with limited to no volitional control of their lower extremities to move their legs in a cross country skiing motion.
+This assisted standing frame allows students with limited to no volitional control of their lower extremities to move their legs in a cross country skiing motion.
 Reap all the benefits of upright positioning while also getting an upper body and cardiovascular workout.

 Similar to upper extremity ergometer in that it provides both a cardiovascular and upper body strengthening workout.
 Many students in wheelchairs who suffer from chronic shoulder pain report that the VitaGlide allows them to get a good cardio workout without exacerbating any pain in their shoulders.